 With most of us without resources in our area, I would highly recommend this book for your toolbox.
 Already, her book has made me question some of my lifestyle choices and how they affect my skin picking.
 When she delves into the diet aspect of our triggers, I paid close attention to how my body may be reacting to foods.
 I have learned that, for me, when I eat appropriate portions (dwindling my intake of sugar) my picking becomes automatically reduced which takes away from the torture of having to use as many tactics to rip myself away from the mirror once I’ve “gone there”.

 The tone throughout the book is one of a gentle kindness, which mimics what Annette Pasternak is really about.
-Not only does she write about skin picking ( interchangeable with Trichotillomania), the flow in which she explains the impact of focusing/ grounding techniques, negative thinking, EFT, habit log, etc. just glides charismatically off of her fingers and onto the pages.
+Not only does she write about skin picking (which is interchangeable with Trichotillomania), the flow in which she explains the impact of focusing/ grounding techniques, negative thinking, EFT, habit log, etc. just glides charismatically off of her fingers and onto the pages.
 She breaks down facts, studies, experiences, the “whys”, and gives us techniques to consider so that we can figure out what concoction works best for us.
 I do again must stress that you cannot go into reading this or any other self-help guide with the expectation of it curing the affliction in question- it’s designed to curb your urges and if the result is one that leaves you with no urges then the point behind its publication has been fulfilled.

 I wish I could go in-depth with this review but I don’t want to spoil everything Annette has done in her guide to bring awareness to a various number of possible issues, ones that aren’t already conventionally out there that we hear over and over again but don’t benefit from.
 You may click here to read a preview of what’s inside to determine if it is right for you- but I do believe that we can all benefit from Annette’s insight based intrinsically on her own battles, success, chemist background and dealings as a holistic coach.